 - The currency in Malaysia is the Malaysian ringgit, abbreviated as MYR.
 1 USD is approximately 4 MYR and €1 is approximately 4,5 MYR.
 Of course exchange rates change every day, check out the live market rate here.

 - While ATM’s are widely available in cities (and don’t charge withdrawal fees!), they can be difficult to find (or non-existent) on smaller islands or in tiny villages.
 Be sure to bring enough money with you when visiting those more off the beaten track destinations, you don’t want to get stuck without any cash.

 - Malaysia is a Muslim country, alcohol is expensive and isn’t available everywhere.

 - You can buy cheap beers on Tioman and Langkawi, as these are duty-free islands.

 Day 1: how to get from Singapore to Mersing

-I started my trip in Malaysia in the South, Johor Bahru to be exact, after spending some days in Singapore.
+I started my trip in Malaysia in the South, Johor Bahru to be exact, after spending 4 days in Singapore.
 It was quite a difference coming from westernized Singapore to the rather conservative southeast of Malaysia.